 My background now includes the study of many types of healing food therapies including Chinese teas, congees, soups, herbs, Ayurvedic therapies and cooking, detox therapies, juicing, raw foods and macrobiotic foods.
-My training in macrobiotic cooking was with Roxanne Koteles, certified macrobiotic teacher and certified chef.
 I attended the Starting Point Wellness School in the Bay area and completed Wellness Cuisine Chef Certification, Levels I and II in Raw Foods and also studied with Thrivin Edibles Chef Patti at Cafe Gratitude in Santa Cruz, CA.

 My very first herbal assessments began with myself, my family and friends.
 I ordered pounds of herbs and my home began to look like an herb warehouse.
 In making and taking my very first formula, I had no idea if this would work or not.
 It was a female hormonal formula and within several weeks the condition cleared up.
 THAT was an epiphany!
 It internally registered so deeply with me that we can make our own herbal medicine and that the herbs really do work!
 I spent that entire year making herbal formulas, tinctures, syrups, and salves.
 The delightful art of herbal medicine making was instilled in my heart forever.